KaushikKundu/KaushikKundu/README.md

+### 📌 About Me
-🧑‍💻 I’m a cs undergrad from India.<br>
+ I’m a cs undergrad and a full-stack developer from India.<br>
-🌱 Learning web Development primarily with Javascript .<br>
-📚 Interested in Full Stack Engineering, Golang, Rust.
+ Mostly interested in Backend development, DevOps.<br>
+ I aim to write performant, efficient code with maximum readability.<br>
+ Otherwise, I like to read and dive deeper into technologies to understand how it works under the hood.

 ✉️ You can reach out to me at [kaushikkundu774@gmail.com](mailto:kaushikkundu774@gmail.com)